-What support will there be for my child's overall wellbeing?
+What support will there be for my child's wellbeing?

 Alverton School believes in a 'rounded education' and children's emotional health and wellbeing are as important as their academic attainment and progress.
-The school ensures therefore that, if required, extra support can be put in place for difficulties with behaviour, communication, social or physical needs.
-Two members of staff are trained to deliver 'Draw and Talk' and are also 'autistic champions', the school has a very successful Pastoral Support Team and a HLTA trained in Speech and Language helps with communication and social issues.
-The learning environment is very important and the school does its best to accommodate individual, more specific learning needs e.g. designated 'safe spaces'.
+The school ensures therefore that, if required, adapted support can be put in place for difficulties with behaviour, communication, social, emotional or physical needs.
+The school has a very active and effective Pastoral Support team which provides individualised and group support to those children who need it, as well as responding on a daily basis to individual needs.
+We have members of staff trained to deliver 'Draw and Talk' and 'autistic champions' as well as a HLTA trained in Speech and Language which helps with communication and social issues.
+The learning environment is very important and the school does its best to accommodate individual, more specific learning needs e.g. designated 'safe spaces', sensory room.

-The individual physical needs of some pupils can be addressed, following input from outside experts e.g. Physiotherapists, Occupational Therapists, Visual/Hearing Advisers and Speech and Language Therapists.
-Pupils will follow their personal plan which is incorporated into their timetable on a daily basis if required.
-Medical needs are addressed through individual medical plans and the school nurses visit Alverton when needed to see pupils and to support staff.
+The individual physical needs of some pupils can be addressed, following input from outside experts such as physiotherapists, occupational therapists, visual / hearing advisers and speech and language therapists.
+Pupils will follow their personal plan which is incorporated into their timetable as required.
+Medical needs are addressed through individual medical care plans, written by parents, professionals and the SENDCO.
+The school nurses may visit Alverton when needed to see pupils and to support staff.

-Behaviour needs are addressed through consultation involving parents, class teacher and, if necessary, the SENDCo and / or the Headteacher; this may result in a Positive Behaviour Plan being drawn up and regularly reviewed.
-Positive behaviour is rewarded following the school Behaviour Policy.
-Some members of staff are trained within Team Teach protocols to ensure, only if required, the safe handling of pupils.
-All behaviour and safety issues are monitored by the Governing body.
+Behaviour needs are addressed through consultation involving parents, class teacher and, if necessary, the SENDCo and / or the Headteacher, TPAT Behaviour Lead and will follow our Behaviour Policy.
+Positive behaviour is celebrated and rewarded through the school Behaviour Policy.
+Some members of staff are PRICE trained within protocols to ensure, only if required, the safe handling of pupils.

-The school organises and attends TAC TAF (Team Around the Child/Family) and Early Support meetings.
-Designated members of staff attend Core Group meetings with parents/carers and multi-agency teams to help support pupil's well-being.
+The school organises and attends TAC / TAF (Team Around the Child / Family) and Early Support meetings.
+Designated members of staff attend core group meetings with parents/carers and multi-agency teams to help support pupil's wellbeing.

-• How do I know my child is safe in school?
+How do I know my child is safe in school?

 All staff at Alverton receive Level 2 Safeguarding training.
-The Headteacher is the Designated Safeguarding Lead (DSL) and there are two Deputy DSLs as well as five other Safeguarding Officers, all of whom have received Level 3 training.
-Safeguarding leaflets are available in the school reception and on the website and induction meetings carried out by senior members of staff ensure all adults are aware of our safeguarding proceedures.
+The Headteacher is the Designated Safeguarding Lead (DSL) and there are three Deputy DSLs as well as other Safeguarding Officers in both the school and the nursery, all of whom have received Level 3 training.
+Safeguarding leaflets are available in the school reception and on the website and induction meetings carried out by senior members of staff ensure all adults are aware of our safeguarding procedures.

-Safeguarding protocols are governed by the Safeguarding Policy of the school.
-It is the responsibility of the designiated Safeguarding Governors and the Governing Body to ensure that the Safeguarding Policy is up-to-date, meets all statutory guidance and that the school is following all the expected protocols.
-There is a named Safeguarding Governor who has received the appropriate training.
+Safeguarding protocols are governed by the Safeguarding Policy of the school which is written but the Cornwall Association of Primary Heads and approved by Truro and Penwith Academy Trust (TPAT).
+The designated safeguarding governor(s) and the Local Management Committee (previously known as the school governors), along with TPAT ensure that the school meets all statutory guidance and follows all the expected protocols.
+The named Safeguarding Governor who has received the appropriate training.